WDD 131: Dynamic Web Fundamentals

 }

-A common example of a callback function is in JavaScript, particularly in asynchronous operations such as handling events or making async requests.
+A common use of callback functions in JavaScript is for asynchronous operations, such as handling events or making asynchronous requests.
 Here is a simulated example:

 function fetchData(callback) {